Global stability of three dimensional steady Prandtl equation: Introduction

 which is a simplified version of \eqref{1104-1}.
-Here, $R$ represents the error term that can be controlled.
+Here, $R$ represents the error term that can be controlled while $\partial_y K$ contains \textit{loss of tangential derivative which is one order higher than a priori assumptions.} Hence, instead of bounding $\partial_y K$, we construct new auxiliary function $F$ in the proof and take advantage of the sign of $\partial_y F_+$ to overcome this difficulty as follows.

 In order to prove $f\le 0$ up to $y=Y$, we can apply proof by contradiction.
 If it holds up to $y=y_*<Y$, then for some constant $y_2\in (y_*,Y)$, we introduce an auxiliary function $F$ defined by

-where $\gamma>0$ is an arbitrarily small constant, $B$ is a large constant used to bound $K$, $\phi_{1,\frac{\alpha}{2}}$ is defined in \eqref{phi1} and $\zeta(y)$ is defined in \eqref{zeta}.
+where $\gamma>0$ is an arbitrarily small constant, $B$ is a controllable positive function used to bound $K$, $\phi_{1,\frac{\alpha}{2}}$ is defined in \eqref{phi1} and $\zeta(y)$ is defined in \eqref{zeta}.
 The goal is to show that

-so that Gronwall inequality implies $F_+=\max\{F,0\} \equiv 0$ by boundary conditions, which implies $f\le 0$ holds beyond $y=y_*$.
-To achieve this, we will show that there exists $y_1\in (y_*,y_2)$ such that through a finite cover.
+so that Gronwall inequality implies $F_+=\max\{F,0\} \equiv 0$ by boundary conditions.
+Hence, this implies $f\le 0$ holds beyond $y=y_*$.
+To achieve this, we will show that there exists $y_1\in (y_*,y_2)$ such that through a finite covering argument.
 By suitably choosing $B,$ $y_1$ and $y_2,$ we can prove \eqref{toy_1} as shown in the proof of Theorem \ref{5.1}.

 By the methodologies above, the solution will be constructed through the following iteration scheme.
 Firstly, for an arbitrarily small positive constant $\epsilon_0,$ set

 where $ \bar{u}(x,y,z)=u_B(x,y,z+{\epsilon_0})$ and consider the $n$-th approximation where $v_{n}=u_{n}+q_{n}$ and